Researching App Keywords

 Why am I not ranking for keywords I’ve put in my app name or title?

 It would be too easy if you could put keywords somewhere in your app store listing and start ranking for them immediately.
-You’ll most likely be faceing some tough competition in the app stores.
+You’ll most likely be facing some tough competition in the app stores.
 Because there’s so many apps out there, the App Store and Google Play ranking algorithms also considers some other factors when ranking apps.

 The following factors also affect app store rank:

-Number of downloads: As announced by official Google reports and Apple app store trends, the more downloads your app received, the higher it will rank.
+The number of downloads: As announced by official Google reports and Apple app store trends, the more downloads your app received, the higher it will rank.

 Ratings and reviews: Google and Apple want to show off the best apps in their app stores.
 That means apps with low ratings and negative reviews will be ranked lower, while those with high ratings and positive reviews will be ranked higher.
 You should always strive to keep your ratings and reviews positive.
 In addition, the number of ratings and reviews your app gets matters too.
 The more you have, the higher you will rank.
 So it’s a combination of quantity and quality.